-History of physical and social sciences, science studies, epistemology, history of technology, cultural and intellectual history
+History of physical and social sciences, science studies, epistemology, history of technology, science and humanities, anthropology of science, intellectual history.

-He has held fellowships at Columbia, Northwestern, the University of Chicago, the Max Planck Institute for the History of Science in Berlin, the Huntington Library, and the Cullman Center at the New York Public Library.
+He has held fellowships at Columbia's Society of Fellows in the Humanities, Northwestern, the University of Chicago, the Max Planck Institute for History of Science, the Huntington Library, and the Cullman Center at the New York Public Library.

 - Winner of Pfizer Award for Outstanding Book in History of Science, History of Science Society, 2013